PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 15:37:49
+Last updated: 2024-04-05 15:39:29
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow